Angami Baptist Church Council: History

 In 1878 Mrs. and Rev. C. D. King, the first American Baptist Missionary to the Angamis arrived in Chümoukedima.
 But they had to flee back to Sibsagar due to the hostilities between the Angamis and the British.
 After the British finally established their administrative headquarters at Kohima in 1879, Mrs. and Rev C. D. King arrived in Kohima on 25 February 1881 with the Gospel.

 On 29 March 1883, the Kohima Baptist Church was established.
 In 1885, four Angamis from Kohima accepted Christ and were baptized.
 Unfortunately, when the King family left for the USA because of health reasons, these early believers left the faith.
-However, in 1887 Mrs. Hattie and Dr. Sidney W. Rivenburg transferred from Molung, Assam, Nagaland to Kohima to restart the work.
+However, in 1887, Mrs. Hattie and Dr. Sidney W. Rivenburg transferred from Molung, Assam, Nagaland to Kohima to restart the work.
 After laboring for five years, they saw their first convert.
 And thereafter slowly but steadily men and women from other villages started coming to Christ.
 Mrs. Hattie E. Rivenburg died in Kohima and is buried on the A.B.C.C. compound.
 Dr. Rivenburg continued to work among the Angami people until 1923.

 Present day ABCC

-As of 2011, the Council has 105 Churches with about 31,032 baptized members and 40 ordained ministers and 42 licentiate pastors.
+As of 2023, the Council has 111 Churches with about 42,880 baptized members and 57 ordained ministers and 118 licentiate pastors.
 The Council runs three institutions- Baptist High, Baptist College and Shalom Bible Seminary.
 The Council has 6 Departments- Women, Youth, Men, Christian Education & Literature, Missions, Property & Socio-Economic Development.
-Dr. Atsi Dolie is the present Executive Director of the Council.
+Dr. Rachülie Vihienuo is the present Executive Director of the Council.

 The ABCC celebrated its 125 years of ministry at Kohima in February 2010.
 During the four-day celebration (3 to 7 February 2010), the Council donated $8,744 towards Haiti earthquake relief.